 Additionally, researchers are finding that CBD has neuroprotective effects.
-Anti-cancer properties are being investigated in research centers in the United States and elsewhere.
-A 2010 brain cancer study by California scientists found that CBD “enhances the inhibitory effects of THC on human glioblastoma cell proliferation and survival.”
-This means that CBD can enhance THC’s anti-cancer effects.
+What’s more, research centers across the US and elsewhere are investigating its potential anti-cancer properties.
+In fact, a 2010 brain cancer study by California scientists found that cannabidiol “enhances the inhibitory effects of THC on human glioblastoma cell proliferation and survival.”
+This means that cannabidiol can enhance THC’s anti-cancer effects.

 Is CBD safe?

 “I think CBD is a safe thing to try,” says Houman Danesh, MD, director of integrative pain management for the Mount Sinai Hospital in New York City.
-According to the WHO, CBD is generally well-tolerated in humans.
-CBD is non-toxic, non-addictive and you can’t overdose on CBD.
+According to the WHO, cannabidiol is generally well-tolerated in humans. it is non-toxic, non-addictive and you can’t overdose on it.

-However, CBD should be used like it is a medicine, not a supplement.
-Do not take CBD while pregnant.
+However, cannabidiol should be used like it is a medicine, not a supplement.
+Do not take cannabidiol while pregnant.
 If you are on any medication, speak to a health professional first as CBD can inhibit the uptake of certain medications in the same way that grapefruit does.
-For any serious health issues, it’s important to speak to your doctor before trying CBD for the first time.
+For any serious health issues, it’s important to speak to your doctor before trying it for the first time.

 What are the side effects of cannabidiol?

-Like most drugs, CBD can cause some mild side effects in some people, but they are quite rare.
+Like most things, if you overdo it, it can feel bad.
+Cannabidiol can cause some mild side effects, but it’s rare unless taking very large doses over 1500mg.
 The human body tolerates doses of CBD up to 1500mg very well, however, some side effects like tiredness, diarrhea, changes in appetite, insomnia, decreased appetite and fatigue can occur in the case of extremely high doses.
 To avoid experiencing any side effects, simply avoid taking doses far larger than what is recommended.

 When beginning to take CBD for the first time, think of the following.
 What are you using it for?
 What is an appropriate first dose for someone of your weight?
 Do you prefer to feel the effects more quickly, or to feel them more slowly over a longer period of time?
-As CBD is biphasic, it will give you different effects at different doses.
-Here are a few of the ways you can consume CBD:
+As cannabidiol is thought to be biphasic, different doses can make you experience different effects.
+Here are a few of the ways you can consume cannabidiol:

 - Sublingually, which means drops of oil under the tongue.